SAMHSA supports programs that address homelessness and increase access to permanent housing for people with mental and/or substance use disorders.

 - Publications and Resources on Homelessness and Housing

-In 2014, almost 50,000 veterans experienced homelessness on a single night, down from more than 75,000 in 2009.
-Among veterans experiencing homelessness in 2013, 50% had a serious mental illness, 70% had a substance use disorder, and 74% experienced chronic homelessness.
-A large number of veterans who are experiencing homelessness or who are at-risk of experiencing homelessness live with lingering effects of post-traumatic stress disorder (PTSD).
+In 2016, approximately 39,500 veterans experienced homelessness on a single night, down from more than 75,000 in 2009.
+Many veterans who remain homeless or who are at risk of experiencing homelessness live with lingering effects of post-traumatic stress disorder.
 For many, their situation is further complicated by co-occurring substance use.
+Mental illness and substance use disorders have been identified as strong risk factors for veteran homelessness.

 Outreach and Engagement

-Find infromation about outreach to homeless populations and other behavioral health and homelessness resources.
+Find information about outreach to homeless populations and other behavioral health and homelessness resources.

 Cultural Awareness and Competency